Using Failure Flags by proxy

 Ingress proxy mode

-The ingress proxy intercepts inbound network requests to your service, letting you simulate response delays, errors, or corrupted responses.
+The ingress proxy intercepts inbound network requests to your application, letting you simulate response delays, errors, or corrupted responses.
 It automatically creates two new Failure Flags in Gremlin named ingress and http-ingress.

 Dependency proxy mode